hemmokarja/Live-Chat-k8s/README.md

 - **Scalable Architecture**: Designed to handle increasing loads with ease.
   - **Modular Architecture**: The backend (handling WebSocket traffic and user state) is separate from the UI module (serving web pages), enabling granular scalability.
   - **Autoscaling**: Both cluster and horizontal pod autoscaling are implemented to accommodate virtually unlimited users, scaling up and down dynamically depending on demand.
 - **Redis Integration**: Redis is used as a message broker between backend pods and as an in-memory database to manage user state efficiently.
+  *Note: In this intermediate version, the app supports only a single Redis replica (as the PUB/SUB mechanism cannot be directly scaled), which limits Redis scalability.
+This will be addressed in future versions to enable full scaling alongside the rest of the app.*

 ## 🛠️ Built With